darozak/Advolition/README.md

 Therefore, the player must design a run function to analyze the robot's current situation and request a new action from the game engine.

 ## Action Classes
-Advolition has a number of pre-defined Action class extensions that the robot can return from its run function to describe it's next move.
+Advolition has eight pre-defined Action class extensions that the robot can use to describe it's next move.
 These classes are as follows:

 ### Attack(target: Vector)
 The Attack class is used to create an object that instructs the Game Engine to attack a robot at the target Vector using all of its equipped weapons.